cchndl/secop-site/source/spec1-0/protocol.rst

 :note:
     This means that ``change`` needs to be implemented, even if only readonly accessibles are present.
-    In this case, a ``change`` message will naturally be replied with an ``error_change`` message with an :ref:`error-classes` of "ReadOnly" and not with an "ProtocolError".
+    In this case, a ``change`` message will naturally be replied with an ``error_change`` message with an :ref:`Error class <error-classes>` of "ReadOnly" and not with an "ProtocolError".

 .. table:: extended messages (implementation is optional)